Sign in

 Study Methodology

-The study involved applying commercial household cleaners to heat shrinkable label films under controlled conditions.
-The labels were assessed for any degradation, discoloration, or changes in adhesion strength after being exposed to the cleaners for various time intervals (1 hour, 24 hours, and 1 week).
+Throughout the research, commercial household cleaners were applied to heat shrinkable label films in a controlled environment.
+The films were analyzed for any signs of deterioration, color change, or modifications in adhesion strength after being exposed to the cleaners over different durations, including 1 hour, 24 hours, and 7 days.

 Key Findings

-• Polyolefin Films: Generally showed good resistance to bleach and ammonia-based cleaners.
-No significant degradation was noted within the first week of exposure.
+• Polyolefin Films: Exhibited strong resistance to bleach and ammonia-based cleaners, showing no significant degradation over the first week of exposure.

-• PVC Films: Displayed moderate resistance but showed signs of discoloration when exposed to acidic cleaners, particularly vinegar.
+• PVC Films: Demonstrated moderate resistance but experienced discoloration when in contact with acidic cleaning agents, particularly vinegar.

 Implications for Consumers